Herring-UGAECSE-2920-S23/Deliverable1_s23/Deliverables/deliverable6.md

 These do not need to be completely working.
 You should be showing good progress.
 - Schematic (pdf of PCB design Schematic)
 - Multisim output (photo of outputs in progress pdf and simulation file uploaded separately)
-- Photo of + and - voltages from your stand-alone design

 ## ADC (P)